khiara/DSND_CNN_Dog_Detector/README.md

 ## 4. Results
-The initial CNN created from scratch did not perform very well.
-A model using Xception bottleneck features for transfer learning improved performance significantly, but still produced errors on unseen images.
+The initial CNN created from scratch did not perform very well, with test accuracy of 8.97%.
+A model using Xception bottleneck features for transfer learning improved performance significantly, with test accuracy of 82.41%, but was much better identifying images from the provided files than unseen, user-provided images.

+![Correct id][image2]                 ![Incorrect id][image3]

+![Human][image4]

 A full write up of the findings and my analysis can be found in a Medium post [here](https://medium.com/@k.chinn/             ).